MDSplus/Documentation/docs/guide/matlab.md

 > note to self: To test the configuration of MATLAB / MDSplus, run `mdstest(0)`.
-See the “Setup” section of this page from the Wiki.   https://www.mdsplus.org/index.php/Documentation:Reference:Matlab.
+See the "Setup" section of this page from the Wiki.   https://www.mdsplus.org/index.php/Documentation:Reference:Matlab.
 TODO: Delete this note before this page gets published

 ## 2b.
 Python Bridge